dvshnkr/mle/src/linear-models/linear-modeling.md

 If we do fit a linear model on this data as we have done, that would produce an intercept and a slope of "best fit" but this does a very poor job of approximating the true relationship between the predictor and the target.

-Now that we have the basics of regression covered, let's move to classification.
+With that, we have the basics of regression covered, and it's time to move on to classification.

 ## Classification